NotDarkn/ultradocs/docs/speedrun-tech.md

   </tr>
   <tr>
     <td>
       Punching a coin using the feedbacker will cause it to target an enemy weakpoint, or the direction you are facing if none are available, then bounce up.
-Each punch causes the coin's power to increase by 1.
+Each punch increases the coin's power by 1.
     </td>
     <td width="100px">
       1. Toss a coin <br />